 The Teddi Dance for Love is a 24 hour dance marathon that benefits Camp Good Days and Special Times, an organization for children and their families dealing with cancer and other life challenges.
-Students from St. John Fisher College have been hosting the Teddi Dance for the past 32 years.
-Teddi 32 raised over $63,000 for the children at camp last year alone.
-Teddi 32 had more than 500 dancers participate, and donated more than 2,000 inches of hair to Pantene’s Beautiful Lengths.
+Students from St. John Fisher College have been hosting the Teddi Dance since 1982.

 The Teddi Project

 If there is one thing that cancer can never destroy, it is the dreams and wishes of children.
 In 1982, Gary Mervis founded the Teddi Project.
 It’s purpose: to help young cancer patients achieve their innermost dream, no matter if it’s to be a police officer for a day, to meet a celebrity, visit a relative far away, or even to go to Disneyland.
 Over the years, the program has changed and today we raise money to send a group of children touched by cancer to experience the magical places of Walt Disney World, Orlando studios, and much more in Orlando, Florida.

 Like the camp, the Teddi Project relies completely on volunteers and donations.
-St. John Fisher’s Dance For Love is the one of the biggest fund-raisers for this project, with more than $960,000 raised since both dance and project began 33 years ago.
-Because of the money we raise, the Teddi Project can to send these special children on a week-long trip that they will never forget.
+St. John Fisher College’s Dance For Love is one of the biggest fund-raisers for this project, with more than $1M raised since both dance and project began in 1982.
+Because of the money we raise, the Teddi Project can send these special children on a week-long trip that they will never forget.

 One Person Can Make A Difference